Tail behavior of sums and differences of log-normal random variables: Introduction

-The last part of the paper (Section \ref{rm.sec}) considers applications of our asymptotic formulas to risk management in the context of the multidimensional Black-Scholes model.
+The last part of the paper (Section~\ref{rm.sec}) considers applications of our asymptotic formulas to risk management in the context of the multidimensional Black--Scholes model.
 This model, which represents stock prices as exponentials of correlated Brownian motions, remains widely used for the analysis of large portfolios.
-A good introduction to risk management techniques is the book \cite{MFE} by MacNeil, Frei, and Embrechts.
 Our asymptotic theory provides two types of insights.
 First, it allows to quantify the tail behavior of portfolios of log-normal stocks.
-For example, for portfolios with positive weights, the leading term of the probability of a large downside move in the value of the portfolio is given by \eqref{leading.eq}.
+For example, for portfolios with positive weights, the leading term of the probability of a large downside move is given by \eqref{leading.eq}.
 This means that \eqref{qpintro.eq} measures the risk of the portfolio in a downturn.
-Second, it provides an understanding of the behavior of individual assets under various adverse scenarios.
+Second, it provides better understanding of the behavior of individual assets under various adverse scenarios.
 For instance, we consider a typical stress scenario when the normalized value of a benchmark portfolio (or index) drops to $x$ with $x$ small.
-Theorem 4 characterizes the asymptotic behavior of conditional expectations of the individual assets in the original portfolio under such an adverse scenario, when the benchmark portfolio has only positive weights.
-This theorem shows that the assets in a market can be categorized into two classes: those for which conditional expectations decay proportionally to $x$ as $x\rightarrow 0$ (safe assets), and those assets, for which conditional expectations decay much faster than $x$ (dangerous assets).
+Theorem~\ref{stress.prop} characterizes the asymptotic behavior of conditional expectations of the individual assets in the original portfolio under such an adverse scenario, when the benchmark portfolio has only positive weights.
+This theorem shows that the assets in a market can be categorized into two classes: those assets for which conditional expectations decay proportionally to $x$ as $x\rightarrow0$ (safe assets), and those assets, for which conditional expectations decay much faster than $x$ (dangerous assets).
 The safe assets are exactly those which have strictly positive weights in the solution to the quadratic programming problem \eqref{qpintro.eq}.
-Results such as Theorem 4 may be employed for systematic construction of stress tests, which banks and investment firms are required to conduct by the regulatory bodies.
+Results such as Theorem~\ref{stress.prop} may be employed for systematic construction of stress tests, which banks and investment firms are required to conduct by the regulatory bodies. {Finally, in Section~\ref{Siv}, we characterize the asymptotic behavior of the Value at Risk for a log-normal portfolio as the confidence level tends to one (see Theorem~\ref{Tvarf}).}